6hzzz/PerfectPlayer/README.md

 >*Features:*
 >- Full-featured IPTV/Media player with OSD and the ability to control playing in Fullscreen
 >- The program monitors all your installed logos, EPG, channels groups, and other settings of channels that will not get lost after updating provider's playlists
->- Playlists supported: UDP, HTTP, HTTP-UDP-proxy, TORRENT-TV.RU
+>- Playlists formats supported: M3U, XSPF (UDP, HTTP, HTTP-UDP-proxy, TORRENT-TV.RU)
 >- EPG formats supported: XMTLV and JTV
 >- Setting logos (with preview), program guide (EPG) (manual and auto mapping)
 >- Working with multiple providers playlists and program guides (EPGs) at the same time